cyberphor/knowledge-base/azure/README.md

 ## Cost
 ### Cost Factors
 The cost to use Azure is determined by the factors described below.
-* Resource Type: some resources are more expensive than others.
+* Resource Type: some resources are more expensive than others
-* Consumption: reserve capacity in advance to take advantage of the discounts offered by Azure.
+* Consumption: reserve capacity in advance to take advantage of the discounts offered by Azure
-* Maintenance: deprovision resources when they are no longer needed to reduce cost.
+* Maintenance: deprovision resources when they are no longer needed to reduce cost
-* Geography: different regions will show different prices for the same resource type.
+* Geography: different regions will show different prices for the same resource type
 * Network Traffic: putting data in Azure is mostly free, getting data out of Azure is not (Azure maintains a "bandwidth pricing page")
 * Subscription Type: Azure offers multiple [subscription types](/azure/infrastructure/logical/README.md#subscription-types) with varying costs
 * Azure Marketplace: products purchased in the Azure Marketplace may include paying for third-party services (e.g., paying for SonarQube's vulnerability scanner)